Night sweats in perimenopause and menopause

 1. Lifestyle Adjustments

 Simple changes can make a big difference.
 Create a sleep-friendly environment by keeping the bedroom cool, staying well-hydrated, and practicing relaxation techniques before bedtime.
 Avoid triggers such as caffeine, alcohol, spicy foods, and smoking, and ensure your nightwear and bedding are made from lighter natural cotton materials.
+Avoid using too many blankets, as this can contribute to overheating and night sweats.

 2. Holistic Supplements